mrsantran/smartlogs/README.md

 SmartLogs::appError($params)  : To write Error log ($params can be String or Array)

 SmartLogs::optLog($params)  : To write Option log ($params can be String or Array)

+SmartLogs::logRequest()     : To write Option log with all Request params
 ```

 Features: